junglesta/wherenodoctor/_posts/2016-01-01-23-the-medicine-kit.md

   • If someone wants to buy a vitamin tonic, encourage him to buy eggs, fruit, or vegetables instead.
 Help him understand that these have more vitamins and nutritional value for the money.

-  • If people ask for an injection when medicine by mouth would work as well and be safer—which is usually the case—tell them so.
+  • If people ask for an injection when medicine by mouth would work as well and be safer, which is usually the case, tell them so.

   • If someone wants to buy ‘cold tablets’ or some other expensive combination of medicines for a cold, encourage him to save money by buying plain aspirin, acetaminophen, or ibuprofen tablets and taking them with lots of liquids.